Chen Cheng: Early life

-Chen Cheng was born in Qingtian County, Zhejiang, graduated from Baoding Military Academy in 1922, and entered Whampoa Military Academy two years later.
+Chen Cheng was born in Qingtian County, Zhejiang, to a peasant family as the eldest son among three boys and one girl.
+He Graduated from Baoding Military Academy in 1922, and entered Whampoa Military Academy two years later.
 It was there that he first met Chiang Kai-shek, Commandant of the Academy.
 Later, Chen joined National Revolutionary Army to participate in the Northern Expedition.